Jingjing-NLP/KNAS/README.md

 # KNAS
-codes for paper "KNAS: Green Neural Architecture Search"
+Codes for paper "KNAS: Green Neural Architecture Search"

-**Codebase and data are uploaded in progress. **

 KNAS is a green (energy-efficient) Neural Architecture Search (NAS) approach.
 It contains two steps: coarse-grained selection and fine-grained selection.
 The first step selects k networks candidates without any training and then fine-grained step selects the best one from the selected candidates via training on downstream tasks.